|

 Storage

-Store leftovers in an airtight container in the fridge for up to 3 days.
-Store any remaining garlic sauce in a separate container instead of with the eggplant as the eggplant might absorb too much sauce as it sits and become dry.
+Refrigerator: Store leftovers in an airtight container in the fridge for up to 3 days.
+Store any remaining garlic sauce in a separate container, rather than with the eggplant, as the eggplant may absorb too much sauce as it sits and become dry.
 If you made this recipe with white rice and have some leftover, you can store it in a separate container.

-Reheat the eggplant in the oven, covered, at 350F until warmed through.
-If reheating rice, follow the same step.
-You can also reheat everything in the microwave, including the garlic sauce (covered so it doesn’t splash).
+Reheat: Reheat the eggplant in the oven, covered, at 350F until warmed through.
+If reheating rice, follow the same steps.
+You can also reheat everything in the microwave, including the garlic sauce (covered to prevent splashing).
 You can also heat it in a small saucepan on the stovetop.

 More Vegetarian Recipes